 Fourth graders get free admission during the summer (and their families, too).
-Active-duty, retired and reserve military are always free at the parks.
+Active-duty, retired, and reserve military members are always free at the parks.
 Learn about these and more National Parks discount tips.

 For last-minute trips, you’ll want to camp inside the park.